gsrohde/DAWN/README.md

 # Installation, Compilation, and Usage Instructions

+_This version of DAWN is built using CMake.
+For the version that requires Make only, check out the version tagged "cmake-less_version".
+It is **strongly** recommended, however, that you upgrade to the CMake-managed versions._

 [Note: These instructions are biased towards the macOS operating system, because that's what I use.
 Your mileage may vary on other platforms.]